brandttru/Focus-Bear-Onboarding/7. Building APIs & Handling Data/nestjs-bullmq.md

 Redis's data structure is responsible for the actual queueing of jobs in BullMQ.
 Since Redis supports atomic commands, multiple operations can be done without race conditions.

 ### What happens if a job fails?
 How can failed jobs be retried?
-THe job will move to the failed list where it can be restarted.
+The job will move to the failed list where it can be restarted.
 During this time workers will continue processing other jobs without any blockers.
 BullMQ allows for specification to retry a job automatically, otherwise it will remain in the failed list.

 ### How does Focus Bear use BullMQ for background tasks?
 BullMQ would be used for time consuming tasks such as sending notifications, processing analytics or syncing data.
 This is useful as it does not take up time from a user request, improving app responsiveness and reliability.